The amount of the adjusted daily allowance depends on how much you earn.

-You can estimate the amount of adjusted daily allowance with our daily allowance calculator.
+You can use our daily allowance calculator to estimate the amount of your adjusted daily allowance.

 take the salary